esc/numba-talk/README.rst

 Summary
 =======

-In this talk I will take you on a whirlwind tour of Numba and you will be quipped with a mental model of how Numba works and what it is good at.
+In this talk I will take you on a whirlwind tour of Numba -- the Python just-in-time (JIT) compiler.
+I will equip you with  with a mental model of how Numba works and what it is good at.
 At the end, you will be able to decide if Numba could be useful for you.

 Abstract
 ========